gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 ## Overview

-[Seams-CMS](https://seams-cms.com) is a headless CMS system in which you to manage from simple content like blog posts to complex data structures like products and translations.
+[Seams-CMS](https://seams-cms.com) is a headless CMS system in which you can manage from simple content like blog posts to complex data structures like products and translations.
 After defining your data types you can easily add content based on your specific structures.
 Seams-CMS allows you to localize your content and has an advanced security and workflow model.
 Your content can be retrieved through different JSON API and GraphQL endpoints which allows you to use your content as you see fit.

 Seams-CMS makes it possible use your content in different scenario's: on your website, in your blogs, in your apps while managing your content in a single location.